kanacb/pythonIN10hrs/README.md

 # Python Master Class
-Complete list of Lessons for the Python Master Class
+Complete list of Lessons for the Python Master Class are listed here.
+This course is designed for absolute beginners.
+The learner could be from any age.
+There is no limit to the age however, there is requirement to know English.
+There are numerous sources for the learning Python.
+This content is specifcally for Learns in Python Master Class conducted by Kana Sabaratnam.
+You are free to use and replicate the information.
+The purpose of this is increase the awareness and decrease the fears of programming.

 # Part 1 - Intro to Python
 * Lesson 1 - Setup and Variables